3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 What to Wear in Kyoto?

-Traveling back in time to historic Kyoto encourages your clothing to reflect the traditional aesthetic.
-Like the geishas floating down the streets of Gion, look to convey a bit more modesty with long dresses and floral prints that will make you appear to be a blooming cherry blossom tree!
-While you could wear traditional American clothing here—or really anywhere you travel to—it’s much more exciting to embrace the environment around you and don dresses akin to long flowing kimonos.
+Traveling back in time to historic Kyoto encourages clothing to reflect the traditional aesthetic.
+Like geishas floating down Gion, convey more modesty with long dresses and floral prints that make you look like a blooming cherry blossom tree!
+While you could wear traditional American clothing—or really anywhere you travel—it’s much more exciting to embrace the environment around you and don dresses akin to long flowing kimonos.

-Since you’ll be entering a host of spiritual sites, I would advise reflecting on your attire as if it was viewed by a Buddhist monk—which it might be!
-So perhaps save the crop tops and streetwear for Tokyo.
-Embrace countryside kawaii cuteness with girly details like puffy sleeves, but you will be doing a lot of walking too, so don’t be afraid to rock a pair of pastel sneakers while you’re at it.
-Speaking of color schemes, residents of Japan in general seem to favor neutral colors, so if you’re undecided on what to wear you can’t go wrong with minimalistic black and white pieces!
+Since you’ll enter a host of spiritual sites, I would advise reflecting on your attire as if it was viewed by a Buddhist monk—which it might be!
+Perhaps save the crop tops and streetwear for Tokyo.
+Embrace countryside kawaii cuteness with girly details like puffy sleeves; you will be doing a lot of walking too, so don’t be afraid to rock a pair of pastel sneakers while you’re at it.
+Speaking of color schemes, Japanese residents favor neutral colors, so if you’re undecided on what to wear you can’t go wrong with minimalistic black and white pieces!
 Incorporate the following elements to craft stylish and practical outfits for exploring Kyoto Japan:

 Puff Sleeves